The Selfish Spouse/Relative Healing

 The recognition of the character weakness of selfishness is a struggle for most people.
 Fortunately, selfishness can be identified and resolved through hard work, growth in a number of virtues, particularly generosity and self-denial, and faith when appropriate.
 Unfortunately, many spouses and children develop a sense of superiority and pride from their selfishness which blocks their willingness to address this serious personality weakness.

+This checklist is meant to give you an awareness of the maniestation of selfishness in you or in your spouse.
 Please answer by identifying the appropriate number which applies to you and to your spouse using this scale on the following selfishness checklist:

 0 - Never | 1 - Very Little | 2 - Moderately Often | 3 - Very Often